-LeanStart provides an introduction to Lean concepts and allows you to gain an understanding of what the tools and techniques can do for you and your company in a short, focused engagement.
-The initiative is designed for companies that are unfamiliar with or lacking capability in business process improvement methodologies.
+LeanStart provides an introduction to Lean thinking and allows you to gain an understanding of what the Lean approach, tools and techniques can do for you and your company in a short, focused engagement.

 The programme involves up to 7 days support from an external Consultant/trainer working directly with an eligible company, typically over an 8-12 week period.